madanbaduwal/companies/README.md

 Notes:

-* If your resume doesn't align with job description then there is low probability of selecting your resume.
-Apply positions that fit for your profile only. i.e your profile should match with job description and company goal mission.
+* If your resume/profile doesn't align with job description then there is low probability of selecting your resume.
+First Build your profile and apply positions that fit for your profile only. i.e your profile should match with job description and company goal mission.
 * **Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**
 * **In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**
 * **Research about company before interview , ask genuine questions**